Croydon/chevrotain/docs/guide/resolving_lexer_errors.md

 This includes line and column information.

 In order to support this the Lexer must be aware of which Tokens may include line terminators.
-This information must be provided by the lexer's author.
+This information is normally computed automatically

-This error means that the Lexer has been defined to track line and column information (perhaps by default).
+This warning means that the Lexer has been defined to track line and column information (perhaps by default).
-Yet not a single one of the Token definitions passed to it was defined as possibly containing line terminators.
+Yet not a single one of the Token definitions passed to it was detected as possibly containing line terminators.

 To resolve this choose one of the following: